 Law had a suspended driver’s license and was arrested, Harris said.
 Officers then located four small bags of methamphetamine as well as synthetic marijuana inside the vehicle, Harris said.

 A front seat passenger identified as Chelsey K. England, 27, Columbus, was arrested on a preliminary charge of felony maintaining a common nuisance, Harris said.

 - Felony possession of methamphetamine

 - Misdemeanor dealing in a synthetic drug

-- Driving while suspended with a prior conviction
+- Misdemeanor driving while suspended with a previous conviction

 - Misdemeanor visiting a common nuisance

 For more on this story, see Wednesday’s Republic.